Valutis

 His answer shocked me, “Chip, I love the idea, it sounds great.
 The problem is – I’ve never felt confident or competent at giving performance reviews.
 I really don’t know how to do it well.”

-“No problem“, I said – “It’s good you’re aware of a weakness.
-Let’s use this to push you out of your comfort zone!”
+No problem“, I said – “It’s good you’re aware of a weakness.
+Let’s use this to push you out of your comfort zone!

-Then came my question that sent the train off the tracks – “What have you done to figure this out?”
+Then came my question that sent the train off the tracks – “What have you done to figure this out?

 He looked at me like a deer in headlights.

-Seeing confusion, I clarified – “I’m asking for how you’ve attempted to learn about performance review meetings and where are you practicing?”
+Seeing confusion, I clarified – “I’m asking how you’ve attempted to learn about performance review meetings and where are you practicing?”

 He was getting frustrated – “How can I learn or practice?
-I told you, I don’t know!”
+I told you, I don’t know!

 Ugh…